-This reflection by Focolare founder, Chiara Lubich, on merciful love helps us.
-"This love," writes Chiara, is "...... the love that opens its heart and arms to those who are wretched and suffering, ..., to those torn apart by life and to repentant sinners.
-It is a love that knows how to welcome all neighbours, whether friend, brother, sister or stranger, and forgives many times over. ...
-A love that does not measure and will not be measured.
-It is charity that flourishes more abundantly, more universally and more practically than anything the soul possessed before.
-In fact, in front of everyone we meet, the soul feels sentiments springing up within that are similar to those that Jesus knew.
-It finds that divine words not unlike those used by Jesus appear on its lips: 'I have mercy on this crowd' (cf. Mt 15:32). ...
-Mercy is the ultimate expression of charity, it is its fulfilment.
-And charity surpasses pain because pain is part of this life while love endures even in the next.
+A reflection by Focolare founder Chiara Lubich on merciful love can help us.
+"This love," she writes, is "the love that opens its heart and arms to those who are needy and suffering... to those in great difficulty, to repentant sinners.

+"It is a love that knows how to welcome every neighbor, whether friend, brother, sister or stranger, and forgives many times over... a love that does not measure and will not be measured.

+"It is charity that flourishes more abundantly, more universally and more practically than anything the soul possessed before.

+"In fact, in front of everyone we meet, feelings spring up in our soul that are like those Jesus knew.
+Divine words not unlike those used by Jesus appear on its lips: 'I have mercy on this crowd' (Mt 15:32) ...

+"Mercy is the ultimate expression of charity; it is its fulfillment.
+And charity surpasses pain, because pain is part of this life, while love endures even in the next.
 God prefers mercy to sacrifice."